SHEscher/facexai/README.md

 Or run the notebook and import the respective package.
-If the package is not installed yet, you can install it via `marimo` within the notebook.
+If the package is not installed yet, you can install it via `uv` within the `marimo` notebook.

+### General motivation

+The notebook is supposed to be a playful introduction to the possibilities using XAI methods and further analysis techniques to gain insights into features and representations driving computational models of perception.

+Check out, i.e., unfold the code for more details on how the interactive components of the pipeline work.

 ## Data

-Required data can be downloaded via the notebook.
+Required data is automatically downloaded via the notebook.

 You can manually download the data also from: https://keeper.mpdl.mpg.de/f/4efc6def1acd4de8a84d/